openshift/enhancements/enhancements/ingress/haproxy-router-compression.md

 n/a

 #### Removing a deprecated feature

-- Announce deprecation and support policy of the existing feature
-- Deprecate the feature
+n/a

 ### Upgrade / Downgrade Strategy

-An upgrade from a previous installation that had the compression directives exposed, will need to change to use the IngressController spec.
-No previous installation would have any compression directives via route annotations.
+The compression directives have never been exposed, so there should be no change in behavior or need for migration during upgrades.

-If a cluster administrator applied any of the compression configuration options in 4.10, then downgraded to 4.9, the compression configuration settings would no longer be in effect unless they used a custom unmanaged HAProxy configuration.
+If a cluster administrator applied any of the compression configuration options in 4.10, then downgraded to 4.9, the compression configuration settings should no longer be in effect for the default IngressController/HAProxy.

 ### Version Skew Strategy
 n/a